LOOKING FOR THE BEST HOT SPRINGS IN STEAMBOAT SPRINGS?

 A day spent soaking in the hot pools costs $18 for adults and $12 for children; this is also the cost of a day at the fitness center.

 Aside from the main pool, there is a fun kiddie pool for the youngsters.
 Water slides and the floating obstacle course can also be accessed for an extra charge.

 The best part about Old Town Hot Springs is that when you pay for an entire day, you are able to come and go whenever you’d like.

-Old Town Hot Springs also lets their visitors and members bring in food.
-Instead of spending loads of money on the nearby restaurants, pack a lunch and bring it with you into the fitness center.
+Old Town Hot Springs also lets its visitors and members bring in food and eat at the designated picnic spots.
+Instead of spending loads of money on the nearby restaurants, pack a lunch and bring it with you to the fitness center.